 Return messages contain a set of message level parameters.
 These message level parameters may contain a set of datatables.
 It is possible for zero or more of these datatables to be returned with each message.
 Each returned datatable may contain its own parameters as well as zero or more rows of data.

-Some commands can produce one and sometimes more data tables that consist of header with values and rows of data.
+Certain commands can produce at least one data table which include that consist of header with values and rows of data.
 Total number of available tables is shown Count parameter of DataTables element, and each subsequently embedded DataTable elements will have the following parameters: Name, RowsCount and Headers.

 Datatable headers and row data are delimited by the Pipe character "|" (hexadecimal character: 0x7C).
 It is possible that some text cells may contain a "|" as part of the data, in which case the single pipe will be replaced with a double pipe - "||", so the data "Good Products | USA" is represented in the raw message data as "Good Products || USA".